Matīss Kivlenieks: Junior

 Kivlenieks opted to leave Latvia in 2013 at age 16 and continue his development in the North American junior leagues in order to pursue his goal of joining the NHL.
 Kivlenieks was encouraged to try and join the North American Hockey League by Kārlis Zirnis, a coach for the Latvian national team and a scout for the NAHL.
-Kivlenieks' first team in North America was the Edina Lakers, which played in the Tier III Minnesota Junior Hockey League.
+Kivlenieks's first team in North America was the Edina Lakers, which played in the Tier III Minnesota Junior Hockey League.
 After the 2013–14 season, he unsuccessfully tried out for the Janesville Jets of the NAHL, and again played for the Lakers, now the Forest Lake Lakers.
 In February 2015, Kivlenieks was called up to the Coulee Region Chill of the NAHL as an emergency backup, losing 5–3 to the Janesville Jets.
 In 2015, Kivlenieks was named to the MJHL's second all-star team.

 In the 2015–16 season, Kivlenieks joined the Coulee Region Chill as a permanent player.
 Kivlenieks reached Tier I junior hockey in the 2016–17 USHL season, leading the Sioux City Musketeers to win the Anderson Cup as the league's regular season champions.
 He had a 1.85 goals-against average and .932 save percentage, with both stats being the second best in league history.
 In the playoffs, his team reached the final, but lost the Clark Cup in overtime of Game 5 of the Best of Five final.
 Kivlenieks was named to the First All-Star team, and won the league's Goaltender and Player of the Year awards.